mat4133/touchscreen/README.md

 IMPORTANT NOTES:
 - YOU WILL NEED TO DOWNLOAD PHOTOS AND CHANGE THEIR DIRECTORIES FOR CODE TO RUN
 - Switch between 0,1 at the start of the code where it says screen size to change between the smaller display we're planning to use and my (Matthew) touchscreen size.
+- There is currently a photo  where the stream will go (because I don't have a stream from the camera at the moment)